isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 of the possible consequences of sexual behaviour.</p>
 <p>7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Through the Sexuality
-Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding.</p>
+Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.</p>
 <p><strong>At CHIJ St Theresa’s Convent, the following Sexuality Education lessons will be taught in <u>2026</u>:</strong>
 </p>
 <h4>2026 Sexuality Education Lessons in CCE</h4>